Petroleum industry in China: Early PRC

 In 1959, large reserves were discovered in Songhua Jiang-Liao basin in northeast China and later several other giant oilfields were found.
 The most important is the Daqing oil field in Heilongjiang that has been the backbone of Chinese oil production for many decades.
+The Shengli Oil Field began production in 1968 and became the second largest oil field after Daqing.
+Many of China's other major oil deposits were also discovered during the 1950s and 1960s, and these early PRC prospecting efforts led to an independent oil industry by the time the 1960s ended.